nuitrcs/PythonPuzzleParty/README.md

 They start easier and get harder.
 So get ready! 💪🏼

 After the warm-up round, you must choose as a team whether to follow the "easy" path or the "hard" path.
-Please note that the easier version is worth less points.
+Questions in the easier path are worth fewer points.

-The notebook for each puzzle has instructions and points for that puzzle.
+The notebook for each puzzle has instructions and points information.

 You can download the notebooks for the puzzles or work in the cloud with Google Colab.
-Either way works.
-Please do note that if you work on your computer, you'll need to install the libraries involved in the puzzles.
-Google Colab already has them installed.
-In this sense, working on Google Colab might be a bit easier.
-Your choice though! 😵‍💫
+If you work on your computer, you'll need to install the libraries involved in the puzzles, while Google Colab already has them installed.Hence, working on Google Colab might be a bit easier.
+Your choice! 😵‍💫

 <!-- **Puzzles:** -->
 <h2>Puzzles</h2>